LeeMorinUCF/repograde/README.md

 <img src="Images/Dos_Equis_Ctrl_C_Ctrl_V.jpg" width="500"/>

-I don't always need to copy multiple files... but when I do I use this script.
+I don't always need to copy files to several git repos... but when I do I use this script.